 The consolidated financial statements are presented in Canadian dollars, which is the Company's presentation currency.
-The Company holds cash balances in Canadian dollars, US dollars and Australian dollars which could give rise to exposure to foreign exchange risk.
-It is not the Company's policy to hedge its foreign currency related to the US dollar or Australian dollar.
+The Company holds cash balances in Canadian dollars and US dollars which could give rise to exposure to foreign exchange risk.
+It is not the Company's policy to hedge its foreign currency related to the US dollar.